Ila-bura/rock-paper-scissors/README.md

 As soon as either the user or the bot score 3 points, the end of the game is announced together with the final results, including the number of ties.

-#### Play again or Quit app:
+#### Play Again or Quit App:
 ![Play again or Quit](assets/images/readme-quit-restart.png)

 The user has the option to quit the app or keep playing.
 In the latter case, the game restarts and the scores are reset.

 ### Features Left to Implement
-- Expand the app and provide more options to choose from.
+- Expand the app and provide more options to choose from (Lizard, Spock).
 - Change the colour of the print statements to improve text readability.
 - Create a leaderboard to store the best scores.